romanpunia/asx/README.md

 * VM addons are made using AngelScript.
 Compilation is on demand.

 ## Debugging
-You may just run vitex with _--debug_ or _-d_ flag.
+You may just run asx with _--debug_ or _-d_ flag.
 This will allocate resources for debugger context and before executing anything it will debug-stop.
 Type _help_ to view available commands:
 ```bash
 # Will execute input file with debugging interface attached and game engine mode enabled
   asx -d -g examples/rendering